Venice in 3 Days: tips, what to see, and much more

 Dorsoduro, the university district

-Among its streets, you can find landmarks such as the Church of San Barnaba, where a part of Indiana Jones was filmed, the Ponte dei Pugni and Ca' Rezzonico whose interior has an unnoticed but beautiful decorated museum.
+Among its streets, you can find landmarks such as the Church of San Barnaba (where a part of Indiana Jones was filmed), the Ponte dei Pugni and Ca' Rezzonico, whose interior has an unnoticed but beautiful decorated museum.
 However, just wandering through its narrow streets is worth it.

 Have a typical Italian lunch

-Located in the heart of the Dorsoduro neighborhood you can find this traditional pizza place with a very Italian aesthetic and the best cuts of the whole area.
-For less than 10 euros you can eat a delicious pizza with the ingredients of your choice and with a dough handmade every morning and cooked in a wood oven.
+Located in the heart of the Dorsoduro district you can find this traditional pizza place with a very Italian aesthetic and the best cuts of the whole area.

-Visit the Acqua Alta bookstore
+Visit the Acqua Alta bookshop

 Take a gondola ride

-To end this intense day I leave you one of the jewels in the crown that, I imagine, will have been one of the engines that have made you come to this beautiful city.
-The gondola rides have become famous around the world and it is clear that in this express visit you can not leave without living the experience.
+To end this intense day I leave you with one of the crown jewels that, I imagine, will have been one of the driving forces that made you come to this beautiful city.

-If you want to save a little money when taking a gondola ride, you also have the option to share the gondola with other tourists and share the costs between up to six people.
-It won't be as intimate but your pocket will feel the difference.
+To avoid scares and haggling, I recommend that you book in advance and online to get a closed and more economical price.
+If you want to save a little money you also have the option to share the gondola with other tourists and share the costs.

 End the day with a gourmet dinner

-This trattoria is an expert in all kinds of Italian pasta and pizza dishes.
-It has several menus made with top quality fresh ingredients.
-You should not miss the desserts as they make one of the best tiramisu in the city.
-The price per head for a dinner can be around 30€ but I assure you that it will be a feast for your palate.
+You should not miss the desserts, as they make one of the best tiramisu in the city.
+The price per head for dinner can be around 30€ but I assure you that it will be a feast for your palate.

 Day 3: Say goodbye to Venice by visiting its islands